-- 1. To help students acquire their ability to speak effectively in real life situations. - 2.
-To enable students to communicate in effective way without any barriers. - 3.
-To inculcate the habit of listening and to develop their effective listening skills. - 4.
-To ensure that students use different aids in order to attain effective communication. - 5.
-To enable students to improve their group behavior and presentation skill.
+- 1. Acquire their ability to speak effectively in real life situations. - 2.
+Enable students to communicate in effective way without any barriers. - 3.
+Inculcate the habit of listening and to develop their effective listening skills. - 4.
+Ensure that students use different aids in order to attain effective communication. - 5.
+Realize the barriers of communication and overcome the barriers. - 6.
+Enable students to improve their group behavior and presentation skill.